Associate of Applied Science

 A course in the principles of law which form the legal framework for business activities.
 The student will learn the legal framework for business activities that includes applicable statutes, torts, contracts, personal and real property, wills and trusts, and consumer law.
 (44/0/0/4)

-This course is customized to acclimate each student to the current rules and/or regulations of the state(s) in which they intend to seek licensure.
-As applicable, this course will better prepare the student for academic success on state law exams(s) required of individuals seeking licensure in the various parts of the country.
+This course is customized to acclimate each student to the expectations of licensure examinations.
+Including both current rules and regulations of the state(s) in which they intend to seek licensure and subject matter found on the National Board Examination (or comparable examination).
+As applicable, this course will help prepare the student for academic success on state law exams(s) required of individuals seeking licensure in the various parts of the country and on the National Board Examination.
 (11/0/0/1)

 GENERAL EDUCATION CORE